Invasive Breast Cancer

 All suspected breast cancers should be referred for a triple assessment, where the definitive diagnosis can be obtained.

-Benign tumours, breast cysts, or infective causes are all potential differentials, yet majority of which are identified following suitable imaging and histology.
+Benign tumours, breast cysts, or infective causes are all potential differentials, the majority of which are identified following suitable imaging and histology.

-The current gold standard for diagnosis of breast lumps is via the triple assessment, involving examination, imaging, and histology/cytology.
+The current gold standard for diagnosis of breast lumps is via the triple assessment, involving examination, imaging, and histology or cytology.
+Management for breast malignancies is extensive and variable, and is explained further here.

 Overall, nodal status is the single most important prognostic factor in breast cancer, however size, grade, and receptor status also influence prognosis.